jaceklaskowski/scalania/README.md

 ## [Scalania](http://scalania.pl) - exercises to learn Scala

-There's an idea to host regular [Scala](http://scala-lang.org) hackathons in Warsaw, Poland and the project is to let people get started code-wise.
+There's an idea to host regular [Scala](http://scala-lang.org) hack-a-thons in Warsaw, Poland and the project is to let people get started code-wise.

-This is a [sbt](http://www.scala-sbt.org/)-based project with tests that are meant to help people learn Scala while solving problems as described in [S-99: Ninety-Nine Scala Problems](http://aperiodic.net/phil/scala/s-99/) and do the exercises that accompany a Scala course [Scala i programowanie funkcyjne](http://www.grzegorzbalcerek.net/scalafp.html).
+This is a [sbt](http://www.scala-sbt.org/)-based project with tests that are supposed to help people learn (and ultimately master) Scala while solving problems as described in [S-99: Ninety-Nine Scala Problems](http://aperiodic.net/phil/scala/s-99/) and do the exercises that accompany a Scala course [Scala i programowanie funkcyjne](http://www.grzegorzbalcerek.net/scalafp.html).

-The website of the event is http://scalania.pl.
+The website of the meetings is http://scalania.pl.

 ### How to get started with the project
 * Download [sbt](http://www.scala-sbt.org/).
-* Run `sbt 'project exercises' ~test`
+* Run `sbt ~exercises/test`

-        $ sbt 'project exercises' ~test
+        $ sbt ~exercises/test
         [info] Loading global plugins from /Users/jacek/.sbt/plugins
         [info] Loading project definition from /Users/jacek/oss/scalania/project
         [info] Set current project to scalania (in build file:/Users/jacek/oss/scalania/)